lukaszzychal/phpstan-fixer/README.md

 - **`ignore`** - Don't fix and don't display the error (silent ignore)
 - **`report`** - Don't fix, but display in original PHPStan format

+Validation: configuration is validated on load.
+Invalid actions (anything other than `fix`, `ignore`, `report`) or malformed rule entries will stop execution with a clear error message.

 **Using Configuration:**

 ```bash